ichisemasashi/clojure_books/Babashka_book/bb_ja.md

-See [Invoking a main function](#main-function) for more details on how to invoke a function from the command line.
+See "Invoking a main function" for more details on how to invoke a function from the command line.